-To meet the structural requirements to withstand the "storm of the century," Russell's design utilized strategic spacing of roof support columns, along with cost-effective roof girder and roof substructure.
-The engineering resulted in a snow load of 40 lbs. per sq. ft. that exceeded local code requirements.
+To meet the structural requirements to withstand the "storm of the century," the design utilized strategic spacing of roof support columns, along with cost-effective roof girder and roof substructure.
+The engineering resulted in a snow load of 40 pounds per square foot that exceeded local code requirements.